hpc/hpc-collab/README.md

 <A HREF="https://github.com/Anvil/bash-doxygen">bash-doxygen.sed</A>.</P>

 <P>
 Make systematizes the dependencies and invocations.
+In order to avoid all of its arguments, convenience aliases are created in the <em>setpath.csh</em> and <em>setpath.sh</em> shell-specific files.
+A future implementation will convert these to Modulefiles.
  <UL>
   <LI><EM>cd clusters/vc; make Vagrantfile</EM>	- to construct initial Vagrantfile<BR></LI>
   <LI><EM>make prereq</EM>      - simplistic check of underlying prerequisites</LI>